baskager/redesign-minor-web-dev/README.md

 # Website redesign for the minor Web Development

-During this project, we have redesigned the website for the minor 'web development' at the University of Applied sciences in Amsterdam.
-We have done our best to make a very experimental but pleasurable web site.
+During this project we redesigned the website for the minor 'web development' at the University of Applied sciences in Amsterdam.
+We have done our best to make a very experimental yet pleasurable web site.

-During this project, a big theme was 'accessibility'.
+A big theme in this project was 'accessibility'.
 The site should be pleasurable for everyone, not just for the 'general public'.

 [INSERT A PICTURE HERE WHEN WE SIGN OFF ON THE PROJECT]